franklinarauj/franklinarauj/README.md

 </h1>

 <p align='center'>
-  A front-end developer using JavaScript with love for Design
+  A fullstack developer using JavaScript with love for Design
 </p>

 <p align='center'>